 Price: Lexis Audio Editor is free with ads and restricts you from exporting audio files in mp3 format.
 You can remove these restrictions via in-app purchases.

-WavePad is very similar to AudioDroid in that it lets you do basic editing tasks like cut, copy, paste, trim, delete, silence selection, etc. Other than that, you can also add various effects like compress, normalize, amplify, noise reduction, etc. The good thing about WavePad is that it is very easy to use thanks to its simple and mostly clutter free user interface.
+WavePad is very similar to AudioDroid in that it lets you do basic editing tasks like cut, copy, paste, trim, delete, silence selection, etc. Other than that, you can also add various effects like compress, normalize, amplify, noise reduction, etc. The good thing about WavePad is that it is very easy to use thanks to its simple and mostly clutter-free user interface.
 However, the bad thing about WavePad is that it doesn’t support all Android devices.
 For instance, of the two Android devices I have, WavePad is only compatible with one of them.
 Other than that minor inconvenience, WavePad is a good little app.

 Price: The base version of WavePad is free.
 It is limited in terms of features and contains ads.
 You can unlock individual features via in-app purchases or buy the full version for a $14.99.

 Not every one of us is looking for an all-powerful audio editing app.
 More often than not, our need is as simple as cutting and trimming songs or other audio files.
 If this is all you need, then you don’t have to use heavy apps like the above ones, just use MP3 Cutter and Ringtone Maker.
 As you can tell from the name itself, you can use this app to cut or trim audio or music files.
-The app also provide a simple way to set those audio files as your ringtone with just a few taps.
+The app also provides a simple way to set those audio files as your ringtone with just a few taps.

 Price: The app is completely free and contains ads.